Umoren/mainstack-dev/README.md

 I integrated storybook to create an interactive documentation for the components, showcasing different states, variations, and usage examples.

-The reusable component in this project was the `CardComponent`, so i created a story for it.
+The reusable component in this project were the `CardComponent` and `TabsComponent`, so i created stories for them.

 View it here: [Card Component Story](https://6447defcd304575e2d4f9558-uuxukeobxz.chromatic.com/?path=/docs/card--docs)